 World of Hyatt members can earn and redeem points with Lindblad Expeditions as follows:

-- Members will earn five base points per dollar spent on eligible spend, not including incidentals
+- Members will earn five base points per dollar spent on eligible spending, not including incidentals

-- Members will receive their standard elite tier bonus points on eligible spend
+- Members will receive their standard elite tier bonus points on eligible spending (Discoverist members get a 10% bonus, Explorist members get a 20% bonus, and Globalist members get a 30% bonus)

-- Members will be able to redeem points to use for complimentary expeditions
+- Members will be able to redeem points to use for expeditions

 World of Hyatt members will receive the following benefits with Lindblad Expeditions:

-- Members of all tiers will be rewarded with a $250 on-board credit to use during their expedition on spa services, alcoholic beverages, specific excursions or classes, souvenirs or supplies, and more
+- Members of all tiers will be rewarded with a $250 on-board credit to use on expeditions

 - Members will be able to purchase specially curated Lindblad Expedition experiences through FIND